Critical and multicritical behavior in the Ising-Heisenberg universality class: RG analysis

 \item $N_H<N<N_{c1}$.

-There are no stable FPs in this case.
-Above the value $N_H$, the points $S_+$ and $P_1$ change the sign of their $w$-coordinate (figs. \ref{fig5}, \ref{fig6}).
-They are stable in the two-charge models $v=u-w$ and $v=u$ correspondingly.
-The point $S_+$ lays in the region $w<0$.
-BFP becomes tetracritical and stable in the model $w=0$.
+There are no attractive FPs in this case.
+Above the value $N_H$, the points $S_+$ and $P_1$ change the sign of their $w$-coordinate.
+So now, the points $S_+$ and $S_-$ fall in the region $w<0$.
+The point $B$ becomes tetracritical and stable in the model (\ref{On+Om}).
 When $N$ reaches to the value $N_{c1}$, the points $S_+$ and $S_-$ coincide and become complex.
-In the one-loop approximation, $N_{c1}\simeq2.20$, and $N_{c1}\simeq1.97$ in higher orders in $\epsilon$ \cite{Helix-4e}.
+In the one-loop approximation, $N_{c1}\simeq2.20$, but $N_{c1}\simeq1.97$ in higher orders in $\epsilon$ \cite{Sokolov95,Pelissetto01,Calabrese04}.

 \item $N_{c1}<N_H<N_D$.